Pozyx for Non-GPS Navigation¶

 Configuration through the Ground Station¶

-Ensure that Copter-3.5 (or higher) is loaded onto the flight controller and connect with a Ground Station (i.e. Mission Planner).
+Ensure that Copter-3.5 (or higher) is loaded onto the autopilot and connect with a Ground Station (i.e. Mission Planner).

-- Connect the Flight Controller to a ground station.
+Connect the Autopilot to a ground station.
 You may need to connect the Lipo battery as well because some computers are unable to provide enough power through their USB port for the combined Pixhawk+Pozyx+Uno.

 Setup the transmitter with Stabilize, AltHold and Loiter flight modes.
 Take off in AltHold mode and maintain a stable hover.
 Switch to Loiter but be ready to switch back to AltHold or Stabilize if the vehicle’s position or altitude becomes unstable.